 Teach art, music, swimming or carpentry in your spare time.
 Sell excess furniture, electronics and housewares on eBay or Craigslist.

 Install money-saving apps

-Calculate how much you need to save
+Calculate how much you need to put away

 Yes, you really need emergency savings

 Annual household spending in the U.S. is $63,036, on average, according to the U.S. Bureau of Labor Statistics, so a six-month emergency fund for average earners should be approximately $31,520.
 A three-month fund would be $15,760.

 Five-figure savings goals can be intimidating.
 Just remember that saving even a small amount each month is better than saving nothing at all.
 Stick to your goal, whether it’s $500, $200 or even $50 per month.